Clarence E. Mason's "Bibliology"

 of the Christian, the same in kind, though greater in degree, with the

-meditations of godly men.
-Sabatier calls inspiration "piety raised to the
+of godly men.
+Sabatier calls inspiration "piety raised to the second

-is reported that the OT prophets did not clearly and fully understand that
+where it is reported that the OT prophets did not clearly and fully understand

-of which they wrote.
-Also, it is to be noted that this theory can in no wise
+that of which they wrote.
+Also, it is to be noted that this theory can

-secure the Scriptures from error.
-The writer is still the victim of a
+in no wise secure the Scriptures from error.
+The writer is still the victim

-depraved nature.
-He may have perfect understanding and yet not be able to
+of a depraved nature.
+He may have perfect understanding and yet not be

-perfectly convey that truth to others.
-Compare the teacher who knows his
+able to perfectly convey that truth to others.
+Compare the teacher who

 - Partial Theory

-usual view is that its religious or spiritual truths are God-given but the
+The usual view is that its religious or spiritual truths are God-given

-their teachings which have a religious character are trustworthy. " J.
+all their teachings which have a religious character are trustworthy.

 Note: To be included in this view are those who emphasize that the Bible